Industry & News

 The enthusiasm is genuine, but the manual faces structural headwinds that no amount of cultural momentum fully resolves.

-Shrinking driver training infrastructure: Fewer people learn to drive on a manual, which reduces the pool of confident potential buyers.
-Many driving schools don't offer structured stick-shift programmes, and most family households run only automatics.
+Shrinking driver training infrastructure.
+Fewer people learn to drive on a manual, which reduces the pool of confident potential buyers.
+Many driving schools don't offer structured stick-shift programs, and most family households run only automatics.

-Urban usability: In cities with sustained stop-and-go traffic, a manual can be physically tiring and operationally inconvenient.
-This deters buyers who might enjoy a manual on a mountain road but dread it in a car park.
+Urban usability.
+In cities with sustained stop-and-go traffic, a manual can be physically tiring and operationally inconvenient.
+This deters buyers who might enjoy a manual on a mountain road but dread it in a parking garage.

 Will the Manual Transmission Survive?

-Some manufacturers have even used the manual as a product differentiator.
-Honda's insistence on a manual-only Civic Type R, for instance, sends a clear message about what kind of car it is before a buyer ever touches the shifter.
+Honda's insistence on a manual-only Civic Type R sends a clear message about what kind of car it is before a buyer ever touches the shifter.
 That's smart positioning in a segment where character matters as much as lap times.
+Whether that positioning is sustainable as the Type R's buyer pool ages and EV mandates expand is a question Honda's product planners are certainly asking, even if they haven't answered it publicly.

 Key Takeaways